 Exposure to 3R4F resulted in increased plaque formation in aortic arch of ApoE -/- mice compared with sham exposure.
 These changes were alleviated by smoking cessation or switching to THS2.2 within one month, and nearly reached control levels at the 8-month time point.
-Panel A - oil red O stained plague, two-dimensional quantification, percentages indicate the surface of aorta under plaque; panel B - μCT scanned aorta after the staining, 3D reconstruction showing position and the thickness of the plaque (collaboration with an external partner)
+Panel A - oil red O stained plaque, two-dimensional quantification, percentages indicate the surface of aorta under plaque; panel B - μCT scanned aorta after the staining, 3D reconstruction showing position and the thickness of the plaque (collaboration with an external partner).

-Gene expression profiles from lung and nasal epithelium

-For each gene, the gene expression change, calculated as the log2 fold change, is plotted on the x-axis and statistical significance, proportional to the negative log10adjusted P-value, is plotted on the y-axis.
-Yellow and blue dots highlight genes that are statistically significantly up- or down-regulated, respectively, compared with the sham group at each respective time Star plots illustrate the decomposition of the overall transcriptional changes into its eight mechanistic components (from cell inflammation, proliferation to indicated by colours) for each treatment group.
+Nasal Epithelium Gene expression profiles from lung and nasal epithelium Senescence Lung tissue response to smoke exposure DNA Damage Autophagy Apoptosis x NPA scores ▼ Inflammatory responses x biological network models live or die each gene, the gene expression change, calculated as the log2 fold change, is plotted on the x-axis and the statistical significance, proportional to the negative log10-adjusted P-value, is plotted on the y-axis.
+Yellow and blue dots highlight genes that are statistically significantly up- or down-regulated, respectively, compared with the sham group at each respective time point.
+Star plots illustrate the decomposition the overall transcriptional changes into its eight mechanistic (from components inflammation, proliferation to indicated by colours) for each treatment group.